-Throughout this implementation document, there will be referrals to several files and directories, some of which will be symbolic, and others may change depend on specifics of the environmental setup.
+Throughout this implementation document, there will be referrals to several files and directories, some of which will be symbolic, and others may change depending on specifics of the environmental setup.

-The following must be installed prior to the installation of the ThreatQuotient for IMAP Application:
+The following MUST be installed prior to the installation of the ThreatQuotient for IMAP Application.

-To install PySocks, use the command shown below:
+PySocks can be installed using the command shown below: